GoWithGuide

 Jewish Ghetto

-The Venetian Ghetto, established in 1516, is the oldest Jewish ghetto in the world.
-Located in the Cannaregio district, it was created by decree of the Venetian Republic, which confined Jews to a small, gated island after sunset and during Christian holidays.
-Despite restrictions, the Ghetto became a thriving cultural and religious center, enriched by waves of Jewish immigrants from Spain, Germany, and the Levant.
+Step back in time as we explore the Venetian Ghetto, established in 1516 as the world’s first Jewish ghetto.
+Situated in Venice’s Cannaregio district, this historic area was created by the Venetian Republic, which confined Jews to a small, gated island after sunset and during Christian holidays.
+Despite these limitations, the Ghetto flourished as a cultural and religious hub, welcoming Jewish immigrants from Spain, Germany, and the Levant.

-Within this small but vibrant quarter, towering buildings reveal the need to accommodate a growing population in limited space.
-Hidden on upper floors are five historic synagogues, each reflecting the origins of its congregation.
-Among the most notable are the Spanish Synagogue (Scuola Spagnola), richly decorated in Baroque style and still in use today, and the Levantine Synagogue (Scuola Levantina), established by Sephardic Jews from the Eastern Mediterranean, known for its elegant 17th-century architecture.
+Wander through this vibrant quarter, where towering buildings reflect the need to accommodate a growing population in confined space.
+On hidden upper floors, discover five historic synagogues, each showcasing the heritage of its congregation.
+The Spanish Synagogue (Scuola Spagnola), with its opulent Baroque decorations, and the Levantine Synagogue (Scuola Levantina), with its elegant 17th-century Sephardic design, are among the most significant.

-The Ghetto was a place of both segregation and resilience.
-Restrictions on movement, professions, and ownership remained in place for centuries.
-It wasn't until 1797, with the fall of the Venetian Republic and Napoleon’s arrival, that Jews were granted full civil rights and the gates of the Ghetto were torn down.
+Once a place of segregation, the Ghetto symbolizes resilience.
+It wasn’t until the fall of the Venetian Republic in 1797, with Napoleon’s arrival, that Jews gained civil rights, and the gates were removed.

-Today, the area remains a living part of Venice, home to a small Jewish community, kosher restaurants, and a museum.
-It stands as a moving testament to endurance, identity, and cultural richness.
+Today, the Venetian Ghetto remains a vital part of Venice, housing a small Jewish community, kosher restaurants, and a museum.
+It stands as a poignant reminder of endurance, identity, and cultural richness—a must-see for those seeking to understand Venice’s layered history.

 10:00 AM